chriskrycho/v5.chriskrycho.com/site/journal/2023/Wizardry Frontier.md

 ---
 title: The Wizardry Frontier
 subtitle: >
-    On the idea that accessibility and reliability (or other such dichotomies) must remain at odds in programming languages.
+    Against the idea that accessibility and reliability (or other such dichotomies) must remain at odds in programming languages.

 date: 2023-12-07T10:40:00-0700